 Q: Is there an IndieWeb mailing list?

-Also: short chat messages 24x7 worldwide scale much better than paragraphs of emails.
+Also: short chat messages 24x7 worldwide scale much better than paragraphs of emails, both for writing and reading.

 How do you figure stuff out